 CDC recommends vaccination against mpox if:

-To learn more about vaccines and other ways to decreased your risk of mpox, visit the Centers for Disease Control and Prevention website.
-For answers to frequently asked questions about mpox, visit the Washington State Department of Health website
+To learn more about vaccines and other ways to decrease your risk of mpox, visit the Centers for Disease Control and Prevention website.
+For answers to frequently asked questions about mpox, visit the Washington State Department of Health website.

 Mpox symptoms